Siddhant-vardhansingh/Plagiarism_detector_using_python/README.md

 # Plagiarism Detector using Python

+## About the Project

-## Plagiarism Detector Detects the percentage of the document that has been plagiazed.This project has been submitted as mini project evaluation in smvdu.
+# Plagiarism Detector Detects the percentage of the document that has been plagiazed.This project has been submitted as mini project evaluation at smvdu.

 ## Authors